 When you do this, your assets are soon outclassed by your liabilities.

 And by not having proper knowledge about assets and liabilities, they unintentionally grow their liabilities.

 The result?
 They spend their life paying debts.

-It is way easier to build liabilities than it’s to build assets.
+It is way easier to build liabilities than it’s to make assets.